allguitars/java-skill-launch/oop/src/main/java/com/cddrm/solid/README.md

 be filled with excessive functionality

 - **Open Closed**: Classes should be open for extension, closed for modification.
-In other words, you should not have to rewrite an existing class for implementing new features.
+In com.cddrm.javasnippets.other words, you should not have to rewrite an existing class for implementing new features.

 - **Liskov Substitution**: Let Φ(x) be a property provable about objects x of type T.
 Then Φ(y) should be true for objects y of type S where S is a subtype of T.